staincrazy/Api-And-Load-Test-Tool/README.md

 New implementation coming soon.
 ### --- IMPORTANT NOTE! ---

-As a part of this example challenge I used k6 open source tool for Mac
+As a part of this challenge I used k6 open source tool for Mac

 ```bash
 brew install k6